Crohn's Disease Treatment

 3. Immunosuppressants

-Due to the severe side effects of steroids preventing long-term use, these agents are used with the goal of 'remission maintenance without steroids'.
+Due to the severe side effects of steroids, which prevent long-term use, these agents are used with the goal of 'maintaining remission without steroids.'

-Rather than directly inhibiting inflammation, they suppress the immune system to reduce inflammation.
-However, in actual clinical practice, they are often not that effective.
-Long-term use of immunosuppressants causes problems where the immune system is weakened, making the patient vulnerable to even simple illnesses like the common cold.
+Rather than directly suppressing inflammation, they suppress immunity to reduce inflammation.
+However, they are often not very effective in actual clinical practice.
+Long-term use of immunosuppressants can lead to compromised immunity, making the body susceptible to simple illnesses like the common cold.

-• Mild side effects: Severe fatigue, loss of appetite, nausea, vomiting, hepatotoxicity, etc.
+• Mild Side Effects: Severe fatigue, loss of appetite, nausea, vomiting, and hepatotoxicity.

 Step 04